Classic

 Row softly, mine, to me.

-Row softly, now begin to see
+Row softly now, begin to see

-The light of eyes, the wily smile,
+The light of eyes, the warming smile,

 The one who begged the wind and snow